jojonium/langtons-ant-haskell/README.md

 ### How to Use

-With Cabal you can just run `cabal run` to run the program directly with arguments like so:
+With Stack you can just run `stack run` to run the program directly with arguments like so:

 ```
-$ cabal run -- -a "45,45,Up 55,55,Down 45,55,Left 55,45,Right" \
+$ stack run -- -a "45,45,Up 55,55,Down 45,55,Left 55,45,Right" \
     -r "TurnLeft TurnRight" \
     -h 100 \
     -w 100 \